Multinational Companies in the Netherlands

-For expats with the right experience there are plenty of opportunities to find a good job - especially as English is often the main working language of many international companies.
+There are plenty of opportunities to find a good job for expats who have the right experience - especially as English is often the main working language of many international companies.
 However your job prospects will be improved if you are also able to learn Dutch and/or speak other languages fluently.

-Here is a brief listing of some of the major multinationals present in Netherlands.
+Here is a brief listing of some of the major multinationals present in The Netherlands.
 If you have a target company in mind then keep an eye on their vacant positions and try to network with some employees who already work there.
-Consider taking a slightly less challenging roles at first just to get your foot in the door.
-Since a lot of job positions are filled by internal candidates, you should find the chance to rise within the organisation.
+Consider taking a slightly less challenging role at first just to get your foot in the door.
+Since a lot of job positions are filled by internal candidates, you should find the chance to rise at some point within the organisation.

-Nike - The popular US sportswear company has its EMEA (Europe Middle East and Africa) headquarters at a large campus in Hilversum, about 25km south east of Amsterdam.
-The complex includes sports facilities (tennis courts, basketball courts, running track and gym) and an employee store selling Nike goods at a large discount.
-It has a very international atmosphere with 2,000 employees made up from some 70 nationalities.
+Nike - The popular US sportswear company has its European headquarters at a large campus in Hilversum, about 25km south east of Amsterdam.
+The complex includes sports facilities (football pitches, tennis and basketball courts, running track and gym) and an employee store selling Nike goods at a large discount.
+It has a very dynamic and international atmosphere with over 2,000 employees made up from some 70 nationalities.
+Nike also offers 6 and 12 month internships which start in February and August each year.

-Cisco Systems - The networking equipment company has its large EMEA headquarters in south-east Amsterdam with over 1,000 staff.
+Cisco Systems - The networking equipment company has its EMEAR (Europe, Middle East, Africa and Russia) headquarters in south-east Amsterdam with over 1,000 staff.
 Cisco does regularly employ contractors and temporary workers and roles are generally IT, commerce or finance.

 IKEA - The Swedish furniture company is actually registered in the Netherlands with its headquarters based in Delft.
 There is also a service centre in Amsterdam and a call centre in Groningen.
 With 12 stores in the country it employs around 6,000 staff and offers a friendly working environment.

-Adidas - The German sportswear company has its international marketing division based in south-east Amsterdam (Atlas building), close to Amsterdam Bijlmer-ArenA station.
+Adidas - The German sportswear company has a headquarters office in south-east Amsterdam (Atlas building), close to Amsterdam Bijlmer-ArenA station.
+With an open international climate made up of nearly 50 nationalities, jobs on offer are mainly in digital, marketing, finance and supply chain.

-Booking.com - The online travel reservations company has its global headquarters in Amsterdam.
-It has a large office in the Piet Hein buildings complex on the IJ waterfront near central station.
+Booking.com BV - The online travel reservations company has its global headquarters in Amsterdam.
+It has a large office in the Piet Hein buildings complex on the IJ waterfront near central station and employs a diverse workforce.

 Tesla Motors - The American electric car company headed by Elon Musk has an ever growing presence in the Netherlands.
-It has its European operational headquarters office, final assembly unit and European distribution centre located in Tilburg (in the south of Netherlands).
+It has its European operational headquarters office in south-east Amsterdam and a final assembly unit and European distribution centre located in Tilburg (in the south of the country).

 The following Dutch multinational companies are known to recruit internationals, although you will need to speak Dutch for domestic focussed roles:

 The technology sector is crying out for good qualified candidates.
 Electronics giant Philips has a major presence in Eindhoven and is headquartered in Amsterdam.
 The city of Eindhoven has branded itself as the Brainport Region, attracting many technology companies to the area.
-Nearby in Veldhoven is the Dutch semiconductor company ASML, the world's largest supplier of photolithography systems.
-In Helmond there is the Automotive Campus which offers research and product development for auto industry companies.
+Nearby in Veldhoven is the Dutch semiconductor company ASML, the world's largest supplier of photolithography systems; in Helmond (east of Eindhoven) there is the Automotive Campus which offers research and product development for auto industry companies.

 Other Dutch tech companies of note are ASM international, a semiconductor company based in Almere; TOMTOM, the company which makes auto navigation systems and has its global HQ in Amsterdam; Vanderlande Industries is a Dutch firm based in Veghel (near Den Bosch) which specialises in baggage handling systems at airports.